variancehammer/CQB/core_rules.md

 *CQB* battles are meant to be fought in close, tight confines, far different from the sweeping confrontations of the average 40K battlefield.
 This necessitates extremely dense terrain setups, and because mobility enhancing effects like transports and alternative deployment types are less available, units often move considerably slower.

-As such, the advisable board size is 2'x2' for a 500 point game and 4'x4' for a 1000 point game.
+As such, the advisable board size is 2'x2' for a 25 Power Level (500 point) game and 4'x4' for a 50 Power Level (1000 point) game.
 Larger tables, and larger point sizes, should be considered extremely large games of *CQB* and should be attempted once both players are familiar with smaller formats, or as part of team-based scenarios.

-*TODO: Add power level equivs.*

 It is advisable to play *CQB* games using the 'Narrative' army construction rules available in the main Warhammer 40K rulebook.